SAP-samples/cloud-btp-cli-api-codejam/exercises/04-retrieving-parsing-json-output/README.md

 Parsing JSON with the right tool is essential.
 Happily, it's also straightforward and can be very powerful and flexible.

 One tool that is popular for this is [jq](https://stedolan.github.io/jq/), which is described as "a lightweight and flexible command-line JSON processor".
 It supports an entire language [which is Turing complete](https://github.com/MakeNowJust/bf.jq) but is readily useful at a simple level too.
-Your App Studio Dev Space (and container) comes already equipped with `jq` so you can try it out now.
+Your App Studio Dev Space comes already equipped with `jq` so you can try it out now.

 #### Listing the available datacenter names